-10 Fun Facts About the Weather in Britain (and Why You ALWAYS Need a Raincoat)September 5, 2020 • Get Outdoors
+10 Fun British Weather Facts (and Why You ALWAYS Need a Raincoat!)September 1, 2021 • Get Outdoors

 Here’s to the world-famous British weather.
-Its sudden downpours, Bank-Holiday wash outs and general unpredictability.
+It’s sudden downpours and general unpredictability.
 But what makes it so special?

 1) Weather talk